hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

 /// Builds Indy request for getting sources list for payment address
 /// according to this payment method.
 ///
-/// Note this endpoint is EXPERIMENTAL.
-Function signature and behaviour may change
-/// in the future releases.
-///
 /// #Params
 /// command_handle: Command handle to map callback to caller context.